jannatjarin/Smart-Queue-Management-System-Final/frontend/README.md

 # Smart Queue Management System - Frontend

-The Smart Queue Management System (SQMS) frontend is built with Next.js, React, TypeScript, Tailwind CSS and DaisyUI.
+The Smart Queue Management System (SQMS) frontend is built using Next.js, React, TypeScript, Tailwind CSS and DaisyUI.

 The frontend communicates with the NestJS backend through a Next.js reverse proxy.